minimino1/librepods/README.md

 Until then, you must xposed.
 I used to provide a non-xposed method too, where the module used overlayfs to replace the bluetooth library with a locally patched one, but that was broken due to how various devices handled overlayfs and a patched library.
 With xposed, you can also enable the DID hook enabling a few extra features.

-## Bluetooth DID (Device Identification) Hook
+## Changing VendorID in the DID profile to that of Apple

-Turns out, if you change the manufacturerid to that of Apple, you get access to several special features!
+Turns out, if you change the VendorID in DID Profile to that of Apple, you get access to several special features!

+You can do this on Linux by editing the DeviceID in `/etc/bluetooth/main.conf`.
+Add this line to the config file `DeviceID = bluetooth:004C:0000:0000`.
+For android you can enable the `act as Apple device` setting in the app's settings.

 ### Multi-device Connectivity